NethServer/ns8-core/samba/README.md

     }
     EOF

-Note that the `nbdomain` attribute is no longer required to provision additional DCs.
+Note that some attributes are not required to provision additional DCs.

 ## IP routing for the AD domain